Alverstoke

-Alverstoke is a small settlement which forms part of the borough of Gosport, on the south coast of Hampshire, England.
+Alverstoke is a village in the borough of Gosport, on the south coast of Hampshire, England.
 It stretches east–west from Fort Blockhouse, Haslar to Browndown Battery, and is centred 0.5 mi east of the shore of Stokes Bay and near the head of a creek which extends a mile westward from Portsmouth Harbour.

 Residents of Alverstoke have at times in the 20th century been called 'The Alverstocracy' by some residents of Gosport, in a tongue-in-cheek fashion, due to higher house prices and a perceived higher social status of the area.

 History

 The name 'Alverstoke' is most likely to be derived from a corruption of the name Alwara – an Anglo-Saxon Lady of the Manor – and Stoke, a settlement on the area of Alverstoke.
 Alverstoke is mentioned in the Domesday Book as Alwarestock.

 Official Crown and Manorial records for the village refer to "The liberty of Alverstoke with Gosport", although the name has clearly evolved over the years: from Alwarestoch/Halwarestoke, in the 11th to 13th centuries, to Alvardestoke, in the 14th century, to Aillewardstoke, in the 15th century, and to Alverstoke, by the 16th century.

 Until the early 19th century, the parish of Alverstoke measured some 4.5 miles from north to south, and 2.5 miles from east to west, covering most of present-day Gosport.
 The parish still stretched north, adjoining Fareham and Titchfield parishes., south to the Solent, east as far as Portsmouth Harbour, and west to the parish of Rowner, into the 20th century.
 However, large parts of the north and east of the parish were split into separate parishes between 1840 and 1913.

 In the late 19th century Alverstoke became built up, and some of the fields separating it from Gosport disappeared.
 Both parishes then formed part of an Urban District, which prevented the need for creation of a civil parish.
 Today, the ecclesiastical parish, which was once a large agricultural one containing the villages of Alverstoke and Gosport, comprises a smaller and mainly residential area now within the Borough of Gosport.

 By the early 19th century, as seaside towns became fashionable for polite society, an area known as Angleseyville was developed by the speculator Robert Cruikshank, and named in honour of the Marquis of Anglesey.
 This new area was to contain a racecourse, chapel, baths and pumphouse, and genteel gardens, a hotel, and fine townhouses emulating the grand Georgian crescents of the day but Cruikshank speculated on an architect who was only 21 and somewhat untested.